François Clerc: Club career

-Born in Bourg-en-Bresse, Ain, Clerc joined Olympique Lyonnais at the age of 14.
-After spending his first years as a senior with the reserves, he was loaned to Toulouse FC with which he first appeared in Ligue 1, making his debut in the competition on 14 August 2004 in a 4–1 away win against RC Strasbourg.
+Born in Bourg-en-Bresse, Ain, Clerc joined Lyon at the age of 14.
+After spending his first years as a senior with the reserves, he was loaned to Toulouse with which he first appeared in Ligue 1, making his debut in the competition on 14 August 2004 in a 4–1 away win against Stasbourg.

 Returned to L'OL for the 2005–06 season, Clerc went on to become and important first-team member as the club won three national championships in a row, contributing with 62 league appearances combined in that timeframe.
-He battled with Anthony Réveillère for first-choice status during his tenure, appeared in 20 UEFA Champions League games but was also banned for four matches and fined €150,000 by the French Professional Football League, after he incurred in an illegal transfer agreement to Olympique de Marseille in 2006.
+He battled with Anthony Réveillère for first-choice status during his tenure, appeared in 20 UEFA Champions League games but was also banned for four matches and fined €150,000 by the French Professional Football League, after he incurred in an illegal transfer agreement to Marseille in 2006.

-In the fall of 2010, free agent Clerc joined OGC Nice also in the top division after convincing manager Eric Roy his knee injury problems were a thing of the past.
+In the fall of 2010, free agent Clerc joined Nice also in the top division after convincing manager Eric Roy his knee injury problems were a thing of the past.
 He scored a career-best four goals in his second year with the Côte d'Azur side, but they could only rank 13th.

-On 9 July 2012, Clerc signed a three-year contract with AS Saint-Étienne.
-He scored his first and only goal of the campaign on 17 March 2013, helping the hosts come from behind for a 2–2 draw against Paris-Saint Germain FC.
+On 9 July 2012, Clerc signed a three-year contract with Saint-Étienne.
+He scored his first and only goal of the campaign on 17 March 2013, helping the hosts come from behind for a 2–2 draw against Paris-Saint Germain.

 After two seasons with Gazélec Ajaccio in Ligue 2, the 35-year-old Clerc announced his retirement.